 How My 5k A Day Challenge Went

-The entire first week of the challenge was windy, every day.
-I remember mentioning to my wife that it seemed instance how much wind I was dealing with on my runs.
+The entire first week of the challenge was windy every day.
+I remember mentioning to my wife that it seemed instance of how much wind I was dealing with on my runs.

-My time remained the same thought that first week despite the increase in wind per day.
+My time remained the same thought the first week despite the increase in wind per day.

-As for my form, I spent the first-week taking mental notes on what I felt and what I needed to work on correcting.
+As for my form, I spent the first week taking mental notes on what I felt and needed to correct.
 I noticed a lot of shoulder discomfort during the first week and a lot of calf soreness during the run.
 I will address these issues in my second week.
 For now, I just wanted to take notes.

 By the end of the first week, I didn’t feel any improvements in muscular endurance or general fitness.
 Each day was a struggle to get through the run.
 My breath wasn’t coming easy, and my body was not thrilled at what it was being put through.